kgrajski/KamilGrajski-Somatotopic-Discontinuity-Plasticity/README.md

-# R Files Somatotopic-Discontinuity-Plasticity
+#Somatotopic-Discontinuity-Plasticity
-R code used to generate results for the somatotopic discontinuities plasticity technical report and paper.
+C++ and R code used to generate results for the somatotopic discontinuities plasticity technical report and paper.